 Even though Diarmuid / Diarmaid is a popular Irish boy name, it’s still a name that people struggle to spell (even if they’re Irish / Gaelic speakers like myself).

 This can lead to lots of awkward moments.
 Especially in Starbucks.
 Every time someone asks me my name in Starbucks it leads to bizarre misspellings of my name.
 Like this one.
 Dirmond anyone?

 So for all you Starbucks workers out there, and for everyone else too, here’s my indispensable guide on how to pronounce Diarmaid Mac Mathúna.

-In this blog post I’m going to share my most memorable tip for how to say Diarmaid.
+In this blog post I’m going to share my most memorable tip for how to say Diarmuid and Diarmaid.

 I’ll also give bonus tips on how to pronounce Mac Mathúna.